behreajj/CamZup/README.md

   - The [PShape](https://processing.org/reference/PShape.html) interface has numerous problems stemming from both its implementation and its design.
 This library uses `Curve` and `Mesh` objects instead. [shapeMode](https://processing.org/reference/shapeMode_.html) is not supported.

 ### 2D
+  - The `image` function for `PGraphicsJava2D` is very ineffective, both in terms of frame rate and appearance.
+I recommend that an OpenGL renderer be used instead.
+It may also spare you time  and fustration if all images are rescaled to display and tinted in an external application that specializes in raster image manipulation (e.g., [GIMP](https://www.gimp.org/)).
+  - As a consequence of how `image` function works above, dynamic `tint`ing is no longer supported in `YupJ2`.
   - Using `YupJ2`'s `rotate` or `rotateZ` will cause shapes with strokes to jitter.
 A discussion the Processing forum about this issue can be found [here](https://discourse.processing.org/t/text-seems-jittery-when-moving-in-a-circular-pattern/19548).
   - The [arc](https://processing.org/reference/arc_.html) implementation has been changed to `mod` the start and stop angles.
-  -  In OpenGL renderers, an arc will not have rounded corners, no matter which [strokeJoin](https://processing.org/reference/strokeJoin_.html) and [strokeCap](https://processing.org/reference/strokeCap_.html) methods you specify.
+As a consequence, in OpenGL renderers, an arc will not have rounded corners, no matter which [strokeJoin](https://processing.org/reference/strokeJoin_.html) and [strokeCap](https://processing.org/reference/strokeCap_.html) methods you specify.
   - `CORNER` is supported for [rectMode](https://processing.org/reference/rectMode_.html), [ellipseMode](https://processing.org/reference/ellipseMode_.html) and [imageMode](https://processing.org/reference/imageMode_.html).
 However it is less intuitive with these renderers.
 For that reason, `CENTER` is the default alignment.
   - `Curve`s and `Mesh`es do not distinguish between an outline and contour shape.
 This means they do not properly handle glyphs for characters like 'o', 'p', and 'q'.
-  - The `image` function for `PGraphicsJava2D` is ineffective when displaying images at a scale other than native size, both in terms of frame rate and appearance.
-I recommend that, prior to import, all images be rescaled to display and tinted in an external application that specializes in raster image manipulation (e.g., [GIMP](https://www.gimp.org/)).
-If that is not possible, rescaling and tinting should be done to the `PImage` in `setup`.

 ### 3D
   - A z-up axis changes the relationship between a 2D vector's polar coordinates and a 3D vector's spherical coordinates: a 3D vector's azimuth matches a 2D vector's heading.
   - Neither 3D primitive, the [sphere](https://processing.org/reference/sphere_.html) nor the [box](https://processing.org/reference/box_.html), are supported; use `MeshEntity`s instead.